rezrai1010-source/Raiyan-LinguaFusion/README.md

 While most African letters appear in around 40 Google fonts there is one African letter that appears in only 9 google fonts!
 In fact Noto Sans (while it was supposed to be no tofu) displays it as tofu!
 The one I'm talking about is Latin capital letter rams horn (U+A7CB) or Ɤ.
-In is used in the Eastern Dan language which has 800,000 speakers??
+It is used in the Eastern Dan language which has 800,000 speakers??
 And yet in no operating system it's not tofu?
 This is sad and I mean very sad.
 Why would one letter used by the language of 800,000 speakers be supported in 9 google fonts which doesn't include Noto Sans and every operating system displays it as tofu?
 I don't understand it!
 Developers of Noto Sans if you are seeing this I URGE you to add it now!
 Fortunately LinguaFusion does support Ɤ!